charlesumesi/ProductInventory/README.md

 # You may want to enable (i.e., hashtag) chained_assignment until you are comfortable with your data

-'''This program has classes, abstract classes and subclasses'''
+'''This module has classes, abstract classes and subclasses'''

 class Product: